peejaywk/FourFifthsJazz/README.md

 <a name="testing"></a>
 ## Testing

+### iPhone Testing
+Testing on the iPhone 11 highlighted a problem with the background image on the home and about page.
+The background image was zoomed in and not scaled as on desktop devices.
+Searching online identified an issue with the 'background-attachment: fixed' in the CSS file.
+Changing this to 'background-attachment: fixed' sorted out the problem with the background image.

 ### HTML Validation
 To validate the HTML the online [W3C Markup Validation Service](https://validator.w3.org/) was used.
 Each of the three pages was tested using this online tool.